 Mesa Linda Middle School

-- Mesa Linda Middle School's student population of 1,025 students has grown by 21% over five school years.
+- Mesa Linda Middle School's student population of 883 students has stayed relatively flat over five school years.

-- The teacher population of 32 teachers has declined by 5% over five school years.
+- The teacher population of 38 teachers has grown by 11% over five school years.

 |Grades Offered||Grades 6-8|

 |Total Classroom Teachers||38 teachers|

 - Mesa Linda Middle School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.